 According to the National Association of Realtors, 47% of high-quality leads for a rental property are generated from social media.
 After all, your target audience is browsing through several real estate groups and you need to keep a check on them too.

 Now, this last tip matters the most.
 Would you spend your time, money, and energy without keeping a check on outcomes?
 No, obviously!

 Closely monitor every step you take.
 Calculate and analyze your conversion rate, vacancy rate, and the turnover rate at the end of each month.
 Evaluate your listings and ads, whether they’re free or paid.
 For calculating the effectiveness of your paid ads, you can divide the amount you invested in it by the leads you generated.

-For best results, you can always automate your leasing process through an AI-leasing agent that deals with renter inquiries, pre-screening tenants, and sends you weekly lead reports.
-Doing so will save you hours of routine tasks, which you can utilize for lowering your vacancy rate by establishing healthy relationships with your leads.
+For best results, you can always automate your leasing process through an AI-leasing agent that deals with renter inquiries, pre-screening tenants, and sends you weekly rental leads reports.
+Doing so will save you hours of routine tasks, which you can utilize for lowering your rental vacancy rate by establishing healthy relationships with your leads.

-We hope these tips will help achieve your desirable vacancy rates, generate leads, improve your lead-to-lease conversion rate without risking cash flow!
+We hope these tips will help achieve your desirable rental vacancy rates, generate leads, improve your lead to lease conversion rate without risking cash flow!

 Tenants today are young and tech-savvy using online tools to find a home for rent.
 This is one of the main reasons why Property Managers today are using rental listing sites to advertise their listings and get maximum exposure for their properties.

 As of 2021, property managers can advertise rental properties on Facebook Marketplace for free.
 However, there are guidelines to sell on Facebook marketplace that need to be followed and it can take a bit of effort to know how to stand out on Facebook marketplace.